allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ## Network data stubbing

-So far we were using hardcoded test data in the test method, but the truth is that our application is presenting data received from backend servers.
+So far we were using hardcoded test data in the test method, but the truth is that our application presents data received from backend servers.
 Thus it's possible that this data will often change.
 If suddenly a different product is the first one on the product listing then the test will fail as the name or price won't match.
 Moreover a server outage will cause our tests to fail as well because we won't receive any data at all.